TorrX

 Marketplace mini digital ball pumps

 These pumps often share the same pattern: small body, screen, USB charging, preset button, needle kit, and big claims.
-Some work fine for casual use.
-The problem is sameness, vague support, and product pages that do not explain the pressure routine well.
+The problem is sameness, vague support, unclear origin, and product pages that borrow smart-pump vocabulary without proving a serious pressure routine.

 07